 It is true, that different authors have raised questions about the replicability of results.
 Sonnenburg et al. (2007) point to a debate between authors Tsang et al. (2005); Loosli and Canu (2007); Tsang and Kwok (2007) to support their position.
-I cannot help but feel that this problem was successfully dealt with by the discussion that took in a public forum.
-I am unclear as to what additional benefits would have come from having precise records on the original experiment.
-In fact, I would contend that this case is illustrative of some other problem in our field.
+I cannot help but feel that this problem was successfully dealt with by having the discussion take place in a public forum.
+I am unclear as to what additional benefits would have come from having precise records of the original experiment.
+In fact, I would contend that this case is illustrative of another, more pressing, problem in our field.
 Having a place to discuss issues is sorely needed.
 I feel that JMLR might better serve the community not by being a repository of experimental output but rather having a letters section which allows such discussions to take place.
 It is interesting that the authors' reply (Tsang & Kwok, 2007) was submitted but has not yet been published by JMLR.
 I wonder if that is because it was not felt to be of sufficient novelty and significance to be published.
-A letter, if reviewed, would need meet quite a different standard.
+A letter, if reviewed at all, would need meet quite a different standard.